-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+A Looked After Child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989), as well as those children who appear (to the Admission Authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Relevant evidence will be required to be submitted.

-For Children Previously Looked After: this includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted

-Adoption is defined under the terms of the Adoption and Children Act 2002(see section 46 adoption orders).
+For Children Previously Looked After: this includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted Adoption is defined under the terms of the Adoption and Children Act 2002(see section 46 adoption orders).

-2.4 Tie Breaker:
+2.2 Tie Breaker: